foudfou/FireTray/README.md

 Overview
 --------

-Rewrite attempt of **Firetray** with js-ctypes, with focus on message count display.
+Rewrite attempt of **Firetray** with js-ctypes, with focus on unread message count display.

 Notes
 -----